Getting fit for skiing and staying in top ski shape

 Surprising your muscles is a great prep for skiing, just like skiing down the hill you encounter variables, undulations, twists and turns… so vary your routine: try spin class, then barre, boot camp, biking, then ice skating, swimming then jogging, waterskiing and stand up paddleboarding are alternatives … also prevents exercise boredom and the dreaded plateau.
-We loved our fall bicycle tours, a bike trip in the Loire Valley France, and Bike Trip along the Danube River, 400 km of cycling, kept us in shape, and we had a wonderful adventure in Austria to boot!
+We have loved our fall bicycle tours, a bike trip in the Loire Valley France, and Bike Trip along Austria’s Danube River, 400 km of cycling, its physically demanding but so rewarding as you explore beautiful scenery, wine country and fascinating countryside!

 Your core is key too- since it strengthens your abs and your back muscles – imperative to fluid motion, and a strong athletic stance on your skis.
 Your core is your power house – so keep it powerful with crunches, sit ups…

 Being limber and lengthening your muscles is key to preventing injury… so don’t neglect this key activity.
 Read Tom Brady’s Book, TB 12 Method, for reinforcement on pliability… you don’t have to question whether this works for your favorite Quarterback – the GOAT- greatest QB in the history of the game still playing strong at 40plus, and married to a super model, btw.

 7 Warm up on Snow